a-w-1806/Intelligent-Cooling-System/README.md

 - tP-: temperature sensing
 - run-: tests for the motor
 - Con-: motor speed change according to the temperature sensed
+- PId- (**bonus!**): adjust the speed of the cooling fan to keep the surrounding temperature at a user-given value
 - PA-: settings for parameters
 - 进入子菜单：entering the sub menus